 This will automatically remove all segment times and results from the Segment Leaderboards for this activity.
 The activity remains on the site, and the segments remain on the Activity page with achievements, but all the segment results are removed from the Segment Leaderboards matched by that activity.

 When you reach the Flag page please select the correct reason for the flag and leave comments as appropriate.
-Keep in mind that this is the information that the Strava Support team will use to assist these users; so please be as descriptive and specific as possible.
+Leaving detailed comments is incredibly important for the Support Team to be able to appropriately resolve the flag, so please be as descriptive and specific as possible – naming affected segments from the activity, suggesting the scope of a GPS problem, and relaying personal knowledge about the area are all valuable to include.

 If the activity appears to have data that was done by a motorized vehicle, or partially done by a motorized vehicle, select the first option.